 YogiPlay brings personalized app recommendations to parents for children aged 3-8.
 The recommendations take into account specific educational needs of children.
 The service was started by a husband-wife team (both Stanford educated) and parents themselves.
 A unique feature of the service is the YogiMeter which scores each app on its educational value and engagement.
 YogiPlay also has what it calls “boosted apps”.
 Boosted apps are specially selected apps that also allow parents to monitor their child’s usage and track which apps are their favorites.
 Parents have more hands-on control over their child’s education and can monitor their progress through all the fun, games, and learning.
 YogiPlay also has elements of gamification to make children more actively engaged with learning.

-You can find the best iOS and android apps for your children with the help of 2 more websites.
+You can find the best apps for your children with the help of 2 more websites.
 Check them out.

 For: Raspberry Pi